sakshiy08/How-analyse-your-data-in-R/README.md

 rice
 ```

-Check that your data have been read correctly
+Check that your data have been read correctly <br>
 For example, are the variables and factors correctly presented in R?
 ```bash
 str(rice)